Meet the Governors

-I am thrilled to be working at Lindow.
+I am thrilled to be the Headteacher at Lindow Community Primary School.
 I knew the second I walked through the door that this was the school for me.
 The warm, welcoming atmosphere, exceptional children and talented staff really sold it to me!

 Jo Dunn – Chair of Governors (Co-opted Governor)

-I studied Law & Financial Services at Sheffield Hallam University, and have worked for over 20 years within the financial services industry in a compliance/ auditing role, with roles as a director with responsibility for accounting/finance, human resources and training, in addition to compliance.
+After completing a Law & Financial Services degree at Sheffield Hallam University, I have worked for over 25 years within the financial services industry in a compliance auditing role, with responsibility for accounting/finance, human resources and training, in addition to compliance.

 I have previously served on the Governing Body for four years as a Parent Governor and Vice-Chair.
 In 2012, I returned for a second term as a Co-opted Governor and I’m delighted to do so!

 I have two children Joel and Lucy both of whom have now left Lindow and moved on to Wilmslow High.
 I have been lucky to experience many aspects of school life from helping on trips and doing Art in class to standing on the touchline at football tournaments and attending celebration assemblies.

 Before moving to Wilmslow, I was a Senior Manager in the NHS for 13 years.
 After relocating with my husband’s job, I was able to spend a couple of years just being Mum.
 I now work for myself providing business support for local organisations including a charity in Stockport.

 After all the above, I don’t have much spare time and most of that is spent on the side of sports pitches cheering on my children.

 Hannah Senior - Chair of Personal Development, Behaviour & Welfare Committee (Parent Governor)